Yohuuu/Russian-Losses-Discord-Bot/README.md

+# Russian Losses Discord Bot
 Discord bot that tracks russian losses in russo-Ukrainian war using russianwarship.rip API.
+It has total russian army losses and daily russian army losses.